Qingdao Observatory: Establishment and initial development of the observatory

 On March 1, 1898, the German Navy Port Surveying Department set up a temporary organisation responsible for astronomical meteorological observations and land surveys in Qingdao.
 Their base of operations was officially named Metrology and Astronomy Observatory on June 14 of the same year.
-It’s currently located in office blocks surrounding the Public Security Bureau of Qingdao, and initially served only to observe temperature, humidity, rainfall, wind force, etc. The institute conducts meteorological observations 3 times per day and reports daily weather maps and forecasts (including storm warnings).
+It is currently located in office blocks surrounding the Public Security Bureau of Qingdao, and initially served only to observe temperature, humidity, rainfall, wind force, etc. The institute conducts meteorological observations 3 times per day and reports daily weather maps and forecasts (including storm warnings).
 In 1904, Qingdao Observatory extended its operations to astronomy and timekeeping functions.
 On May 10, 1905, the observatory moved to Guanshan Mountain.
-In 1909, the observatory’s operations extended further to include topographic surveys and geomagnetic, seismic, tide and sunspot observations.
+In 1909, the observatory's operations extended further to include topographic surveys and geomagnetic, seismic, tide and sunspot observations.